 During the event, Alia Syed, Sara de Jong, Umut Erel and Olga Jurasz hosted a seminar which reflected on the role of the law in constituting citizens and migrants as well as the different spaces and journeys informing migrations, mobilities and immobilities.
 This will was followed by an open exchange between all participants on the ethical, political and artistic issues raised by Syed's work.

-After the event participants were asked to reflect upon questions of identity and their learnings from the screening and the discussion.
-You can see some of the responses in this pdf.
+After the event participants were asked to reflect upon questions of identity and their learnings from the screening and the discussion..

 Here’s a few quotes from participants’ comments: